 The drainage system under synthetic grass is made of layers that allow water to pass through each one until it reaches the soil or a drain below.
 These layers usually include:

-2. A sub-base layer made of crushed stone or decomposed granite
+- A sub-base layer made of crushed stone, crushed granite, or decomposed granite

-3. A thin leveling sand or grano dust layer
+- A thin leveling sand, rock fines, or grano dust layer

-Together, these layers form a strong base that supports the turf and keeps your yard dry after rain.
+Together, these layers form a strong artificial grass drainage system that supports the turf and keeps your yard dry after rain.

 In very wet yards, you can add French drains, perforated pipes, or drainage mats to help move more water away.
 These are small trenches filled with stones or pipes that carry water to a safe place like a storm drain or catch basin.